Best Travel Insurance for Seniors Over 80 in 2026

 Trip Protection Choice

-Pre-Existing Condition Covered if purchased within 21 days of trip deposit No Coverage Covered if purchased within 20 days of trip deposit
+Pre-Existing Condition Covered if purchased within 21 days of trip deposit Covered if purchased within 15 days of trip deposit Covered if purchased within 20 days of trip deposit

 Trip Cancellation 100% of trip cost 100% of trip cost 100% of trip cost